When the Race Has Been Run

 In John 12:24-26 Jesus revealed that all of us who serve Him must follow Him, experiencing a share in His sufferings as we also submit to our Father’s will and plan for our lives, just as He did.
 He also revealed that through this share in His sufferings, we will bear fruit, which will bring about for us a share in His eternal glory (Romans 8:17).

 The sufferings that Jesus endured took many forms, as we can see from the Scriptures.
-He endured all of the sufferings mentioned in Isaiah 53.
+He endured all the sufferings mentioned in Isaiah 53.
 He was despised and rejected by men.
 He was a man of sorrows who was familiar with grief.
 He suffered unjustly at the hands of evil men.
 He endured false accusations, betrayal, and persecutions.

 He suffered abandonment by those closest to Him (Matthew 26:56).
 He had no place to lay His head, no place on this earth to call home (Matthew 8:20).
 He bore the punishment due for the sins of others.
 He became poor for the sake of others so that they through His poverty might become rich (2 Corinthians 8:9).
 He also endured the desolation of feeling that He had been abandoned by His Father God in the depths of His sufferings (Matthew 27:46).